 top of page

-Can Your Family History Affect Your Nervous System?
+How Your Family History Affects Your Nervous System

 The nervous system is designed to recognize and repeat patterns – a evolutionary adaptation that has allowed us to navigate the challenges of the past and thrive in the present.
 However, the same propensity for pattern recognition can also play a significant role in the transmission of ancestral trauma.